 For both cards, your points/miles are most valuable when redeeming for award travel.
 But both cards offer varying redemption options.
 Your preferred redemption option and the additional card benefits are probably the two most important factors in knowing which card is the better fit.

 You can redeem Capital One Venture miles for travel statement credits or book upcoming travel.
 Each point is worth 1 cent each.
 This is a better option if you don’t want to always redeem your points for award flights (which Amex Membership Rewards are most valuable for).

-You can also transfer your miles to over a dozen airlines usually at a 1.5 to 1 ratio (1000 Venture miles are worth 667 airline miles).
+You can also transfer your miles at a 1.5 to 1 ratio (1000 Venture miles are worth 667 airline miles).
 There are several overlapping partners with Amex who offer a more favorable transfer ratio.
 With the exception of JetBlue, the other transfer partners focus on international travel.

 Platinum Card from American Express

 Your points are worth 1 cent each when booking award flights on AmexTravel.com but less than 1 cent for other award travel.
 The better option can be transferring your American Express points to the Membership Rewards airline and hotel transfer partners.
 Most of these partners have a 1:1 transfer ratio and include Delta Airlines, Emirates, British Airways, and Singapore Airlines.